Why Cinedigm Corp. (CIDM)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-CIDM currently public float of 151.64M and currently shorts hold a 2.44% ratio of that float.
-Today, the average trading volume of CIDM was 3.90M shares.
+The average price from analysts is $4.25, which is $3.27 above the current price.
+CIDM currently public float of 151.64M and currently shorts hold a 2.86% ratio of that float.
+Today, the average trading volume of CIDM was 3.68M shares.

 CIDM’s Market Performance

-CIDM stocks went down by -9.28% for the week, with a monthly drop of -32.40% and a quarterly performance of -67.89%, while its annual performance rate touched -63.82%.
-The volatility ratio for the week stands at 8.43% while the volatility levels for the past 30 days are set at 8.60% for Cinedigm Corp..
-The simple moving average for the period of the last 20 days is -17.41% for CIDM stocks with a simple moving average of -52.65% for the last 200 days.
+CIDM stocks went up by 2.52% for the week, with a monthly drop of -28.18% and a quarterly performance of -63.59%, while its annual performance rate touched -61.65%.
+The volatility ratio for the week stands at 7.37% while the volatility levels for the past 30 days are set at 8.76% for Cinedigm Corp..
+The simple moving average for the period of the last 20 days is 16.82% for CIDM stocks with a simple moving average of -39.06% for the last 200 days.

 Analysts’ Opinion of CIDM